skylarshi123/AIandEYEProject/Cataractsproject.md

 **Integration with iOS App (Optional):**
 - If time permits, prepare the model for integration into the iOS app.

+**Integration with iOS App (Optional):**
+- Tasks right now: Learn from Aditya's resources and get data!

 -This will be a more complete plan: